nicholasingle/ctf-writeups/README.md

 # ctf-writeups
 My space for writing up CTFs from TryHackMe. \
-I am doing this because I suck at hacking and I want to suck less.
+I am doing this because I suck at hacking and I want to suck less. \
+Everything done in my writeups is done in Kali Linux.